Quantum Holonomy Fields: Quantum and Categorical Holonomy Fields

 Let us finally introduce some further notation.
-We denote by ${\sf L}_{0}(\R^{2})$ the set of loops on $\R^{2}$ based at the origin and by ${\sf RL}_{0}(\R^{2})$ the group of reduced loops.
+We denote by ${\sf L}_{0}(\R^{2})$ the set of loops on $\R^{2}$ based at the origin which are concatenation of a finite sequence of segments and by ${\sf RL}_{0}(\R^{2})$ the group of reduced loops; this is the quotient of ${\sf L}_{0}$ by the backtracking relation.

 From now on, we will always assume that $0$ is a vertex of all the graphs that we consider.

 It is important to observe that any reduced loop on $\R^{2}$ belongs to ${\sf RL}_{v}(\mathbb G)$ for some graph $\mathbb G$.
 Thus,